Offer

 The pump does not need to be viewed as an alternative to everything else.
 For many men, it works best as one element in a joined-up recovery strategy.

-A medical-grade penis pump is generally considered low risk when used correctly, but there are still clear safety boundaries.
+A medical-grade penis pump is generally considered low risk when used correctly, but there are clear safety boundaries.

 Stop and seek advice if you notice: